 It’s frustrating and disheartening when someone owes you money — whether it’s a friend, a relative, or a business.
 But what can you do about it?
 You don’t have to just give up and cut your losses.
-In this article, we’ll go over the many options you have to recover money that someone owes you.
+Below, we explain the many options you have to recover money that someone owes you.

 Can You Go to the Police If Someone Owes You Money?